bourneagain/1180f/lec02-fmtstr/lec02.md

 ~~~~

 # Goals and Lessons
-- Learn about the format string bugs
+- Learn about the format string bugs!
 - Understand their security implications
 - Understand the off-the-shelf mitigation
 - Learn them from the real-world examples (i.e., sudo/Linux)

-# About Format String
+# CS101: Format String

-- How does printf() know of #arguments passed?
+- Q. How does printf() know of #arguments passed?
-- How do we access the arguments in the function?
+- Q. How do we access the arguments in the function?

 ~~~~{.c}
   1) printf("hello: %d", 10);